 Opportunities to work with faculty (e.g. RA positions) on research projects occur on an ad hoc basis.
 During the academic year, such opportunities are advertised and circulated widely among department students who may then respond if interested.
 There is no formal process for acquiring a research position prior to matriculation.

 Can I take courses at other Harvard schools?

 Yes.
 All Harvard Chan students may take advantage of courses offered by the cross-registration consortium.
-This includes all Harvard Graduate Schools, Massachusetts Institute of Technology (MIT), Tufts University Fletcher School of Law and Diplomacy, Tufts University Friedman School of Nutrition Science and Policy, and the MGH Institute of Health Professions (MGH-IHP).
+This includes all Harvard Graduate Schools, Massachusetts Institute of Technology, Tufts University Fletcher School of Law and Diplomacy, Tufts University Friedman School of Nutrition Science and Policy, and the MGH Institute of Health Professions (MGH-IHP).
 Please note, the Harvard Extension School is not part of the Consortium.
 It is important for students to be aware that travel across campuses can present scheduling difficulties.

-What kind of careers do students typically pursue after graduation?
+What careers do students pursue after graduation?

 Alumni of our programs typically find positions within academia/research institutions or work with organizations such as consulting firms, community-based programs, government or ministries of health, and some have even started their own non-profit organizations.
-For the Master of Science and Doctoral program, recent job placements are listed in our Department Guide.
+For the Master of Science and Doctoral programs, recent job placements are listed in our Department Guide.